How do all of the programs designed to support startups actually help?

 Funding NZTE to provide in-market support for startups is second derivative.

-And, in case you think I’m just throwing shade at others here, publishing essays about the startup ecosystem: third derivative at least.
+In case you think I’m just throwing shade at others here, writing a book about the startup ecosystem is third derivative at least.

 Categorising the different things we do to support startups like this can help us to separate the signal from the noise.

-There are four simple questions that anybody promoting a startup derivative should be able to answer in advance, so we can know when something is actually working:
+Remember, there are four simple questions that anybody promoting a startup derivative should answer in advance, to understand the impact it might have:

-Those who aspire to help startups via derivatives need to do the same.
-That is, begin with the founders and teams who are working on these ventures and work backwards from there to the constraints that these early-stage startups actually have.
+We should begin with the founders and teams who are working on real ventures and work backwards from there to the constraints that they have.

-It’s important to do this work up-front.
-If we can’t say in advance how we’re going to prove that we’ve helped them, we’re very unlikely to be able to later.
+If we can’t say in advance how we’re going to prove that we’ve made a positive difference to them, we’re very unlikely to be able to later.

-By doing this we can eliminate a huge amount of the distraction that contributes very little to the ecosystem, and focus our limited time and money and energy where it makes the biggest difference.
+By doing this, we would eliminate a huge amount of the distraction that contributes very little to the ecosystem, and focus our limited time and money and energy where it makes the biggest difference.

 Let’s consider two common startup ecosystem derivatives, and apply these criteria to each of them…

 In a hospital, an incubator is a safe place to put a sick baby – somewhere they can recover without worrying about the stresses of the outside world.
-Our son spent the first week of his life in an incubator and it was not a time we look back on fondly!
+In 2007 our son spent the first week of his life in an incubator and it was not a time we look back on fondly!

 For a brief moment in time, business incubators were the hot new thing.
-The idea was familiar to anybody who has spent time in a hospital neo-natal unit: to create a protected and supportive environment for fragile young companies.
+The idea was to create a protected and supportive environment for fragile young companies.
+That should be familiar to anybody who has spent time in a hospital neonatal unit.

 These days, perhaps because of the negative connotations I described, very few business incubators are brave enough to still use that label.
 They prefer to be called innovation hubs or technology clusters.
 More accurately they would be described as co-working spaces or serviced offices.
 However, the services they provide to startups haven’t really changed at all.
-So for our purposes, let’s treat all of these as the same thing and just call them incubators.
+So for our purposes, let’s call them all incubators.